mannanzinat/All-Docs/docs/instructorApp/change-android-launcher-icon.md

-# Change Android Luncher Icon
+# Change Android Launcher Icon

 Open this link from your browser.